TOP MNC — AWS / DevOps INTERVIEW QUESTIONS

 What is called “FROM SCRATCH” in Docker?

-FROM SCRATCH is a special instruction in a Dockerfile that indicates the base image for building a new Docker image.
+FROM SCRATCH It is a special instruction in a Dockerfile that indicates the base image for building a new Docker image.
 It essentially starts from an empty filesystem, without any pre-existing layers.

 Can we run the container inside the container?